What is HP ALM?

 - HP ALM Performance Center Edition – This license best suits for organizations who would like to use HP ALM to drive HP-Load runner scripts.
 It helps the users to maintain, manage, schedule, execute and monitor performance tests.

-To learn the ALM workflow, Let's first study a typical test process-
+To learn the HP Application Lifecycle Management workflow, Let’s first study a typical test process-

 - We begin with Planning, Drafting, and Release details.
 Determine no of Cycles in each release & Scope of each release

 - For a given Release and Cycle, we draft the Requirements Specifications.